cee-anide/cee-anide/README.md

 # About Me
-- Queen's University Computer Engineering student
+- 3rd year Computer Engineering student
 - Community map creator for Counter-Strike: Source and Counter-Strike 2